 Also, remember that it is a narrow channel, so you can swim out of it.

-If you are not familiar with the beach or the water conditions, it is a good idea to swim where there is a lifeguard.
+If you are not familiar with the beach or the water conditions, swim where there is a lifeguard.
 Make sure that children wear a lifejacket when playing around the water.

-By knowing how to spot a rip current and what to do if you get caught in one, you can avoid a potentially life threatening situation by knowing what to look for.
+Know how to spot a rip current and what to do if you get caught in one.
+You can avoid a potentially life threatening situation by knowing what to look for.

 To check beach conditions in the U.S., visit the National Weather Service Surf and Rip Current Forecast.